zerobias/mezzanine/README.md

 ```

 ### syntaxShockMode = off
-You can also use library without backtick tags, with classic parenthesis.
+You can also use the library without backtick tags, with classic parentheses.
 ```js
 import { Type } from 'mezzanine'
 const Point = Type('Point')({ x: Number, y: Number })